Andreev Reflection In Ferromagnet-Superconductor Junctions

 Here, $\varepsilon$ is the quasiparticle energy measured from the Fermi energy $E_F\equiv \hbar^2 k_F^2/2 m$, ${\cal H}_0\equiv{\bf p}^2/2 m + V - E_F$ is the single-particle Hamiltonian, with $V({\bf r})$ the potential energy, $h({\bf r})$ is the exchange energy, and $\Delta({\bf r})$ is the pair potential.
 For simplicity, it is assumed that the ferromagnet and the superconductor have identical ${\cal H}_0$.
 For comparison with experiment, our model can easily be extended to include differences in effective mass and band bottom.
 We adopt the usual step-function model for the pair potential \cite{btk82,lam91,tak92,bee92} and do the same for the exchange energy \cite{bul82,kup86}.
 Defining the FS interface at $x=0$ with S at $x>0$, we have $\Delta({\bf r})=\Delta \Theta(x)$ and $h({\bf r})=h_0 \Theta(- x)$, with $\Theta(x)$ the unit step-function.

 A scattering formula for the linear-response conductance of an NS junction is given by Takane and Ebisawa \cite{tak92}.
 Application to the FS case is straightforward,

 where the matrix ${\bf r}_{h\bar{\sigma},e\sigma}$ contains the reflection amplitudes from incoming electron modes with spin $\sigma$ to outgoing hole modes with spin $\bar{\sigma}$ (opposite to $\sigma$) evaluated at the Fermi level ($\varepsilon=0$).
 We first consider a ballistic point contact.
 We assume that the dimensions of the contact are much greater than the Fermi wavelength, as is appropriate for a metal, so that quantization effects can be neglected.
 The number $N_\downarrow$ of minority spin modes in the point contact (with area $\Omega$) is $N_\downarrow =N_0 ( 1 - h_0/E_F)$, with $N_0 \equiv k_F^2 \Omega / 4 \pi$ the number of modes per spin for a non-ferromagnetic ($h_0=0$) contact of equal area.
 The reflection matrices for this case can be evaluated by matching the bulk solutions for the ferromagnet and for the superconductor at the interface.
 An incoming electron from the ferromagnet is either normally reflected as an electron of the same spin or Andreev reflected as a hole with the opposite spin.
 (Transmission into the superconductor is not possible at $\varepsilon=0$.)
-The reflection matrices are diagonal, with elements \begin{mathletters} \end{mathletters} where the longitudinal wavevectors $k_{\uparrow(\downarrow)}$ in the ferromagnet and $q$ in the superconductor are defined in terms of the energy $E_n$ of the $n$-th transverse mode by \begin{mathletters} \end{mathletters} In the above expressions terms of order $\Delta/E_F$ are neglected \cite{notAA}.
-Note that $|r_{ee}|^2 + |r_{he}|^2 = 1$, as required from quasiparticle conservation.
-It follows from Eq.\ (\ref{e4}) that a clean FS junction does not exhibit complete Andreev reflection, in contrast to the NS case.
-This is due to the potential step the particle passes when being Andreev reflected to the opposite spin band.
+The reflection matrices are diagonal, with elements